 CLE credit for WI attorneys pending

-This year's symposium will be held on March 13, 2015 at the University of Wisconsin Law School on the theme "International Law Walks the Line: Border Disputes and Resolution for the 21st Century."
+This year's symposium will be held on April 8th, 2016 at the University of Wisconsin Law School on the theme "Stamping Privacy’s Passport: The Role of International Law in Safeguarding Individual Privacy."

 The Wisconsin International Law Journal’s Annual Symposium, hosted by the University of Wisconsin Law School on April 8th, 2016, seeks to explore how the Right to Privacy continues to develop and affect international law, how countries currently are balancing this right with other contemporary issues, such as law enforcement and business, and what the future might look like as technology grows exponentially.
 The Symposium will broadly explore these central themes:

 - Is privacy more important than national security?
 Data retention, surveillance, and similar laws are continuously challenged on the ground that they infringe upon individuals’ privacy.
 In some countries, such as the United States, the needs of law enforcement often outweigh individual privacy, allowing for agencies like the NSA to surveil U.S. citizens.
 This contrasts with other places, such as the EU, where the right to privacy is given great weight.
 With the past year, the European Court of Justice struck down the EU Data Retention Directive, finding it to be a grave violation of individual privacy.
 With such a polarized response to this issue, how can nations balance the right to privacy with the need to adequately protect their citizens from cybercrimes and terrorism?